demaskey/jira-github-integration/jiragithubintegration-app/README.md

-# sam-app
+# jiragithubintegration-app

-This is a sample template for sam-app
+This is a sample template for jiragithubintegration-app

 ## Requirements